cca21/cca21.github.com/recipes/white_rice.md

 - Drain water
 - Repeat until grains are white
 - Boil water
-- Put rice into the boiling water
+- Pour rice into the boiling water
-### editors note: find better word than "put"
 - Boil until grains are fluffy & longer than they were.

 ***